Karunyade/Guess-The-Number/README.md

 The game generates a random number between a specified range, and the player needs to guess the correct number within a certain number of attempts.

 How to Play:
-* Open this link  in your web browser.
 * Enter your guess in the input field and click the "Check" button.
 * Receive feedback and Continue guessing until you correctly identify the random number or run out of attempts.
 * Upon achieving a score of 5 in the game, a visually appealing enhancement awaits you!